Katherine F. Maloney, MD, Associate Chief Medical Examiner

 The Office of the Medical Examiner is organized into three sections under the Department of Health:

-The histology laboratory and the forensic toxicology laboratory within the Medical Examiner’s Office provide specialized laboratory services in death and DUI drug facilitated sexual assault investigations.
+The Histology laboratory and the Forensic Toxicology laboratory within the Medical Examiner’s Office provide specialized laboratory services in death and DUI, drug facilitated and sexual assault investigations.

 The Office of the Medical Examiner (ECMEO) has jurisdiction over deaths occurring under the following circumstances:

 If there is a request for a copy of the report from someone other than those legally entitled (e.g. insurance company or private attorney), the request must be submitted on their letterhead and include a HIPPA form signed by the legal next of kin.
-Also included should be a $38.50 check made payable to the Erie County Medical Examiner’s Office.
+The request must be accompanied by a check for $38.50 (made payable to the Erie County Medical Examiner’s Office).

-Autopsy results and reports will not be given out until the case file is complete.
-If the death was suspicious or the autopsy report contains sensitive material that could jeopardize a criminal investigation, there may be a delay before it is released.
+Autopsy results and reports are NOT given out until the case file is complete.
+If the death was suspicious or the autopsy report contains sensitive material that could jeopardize a criminal investigation, there may be an additional delay before it is released.